 Implications for Privacy and Civil Liberties

-Some protesters used tactics to avoid being tracked.
-They turned off location services on their phones.
-Others left their phones at home.
+Some protesters also used techniques to try and evade tracking.
+They turned off the location service on their phones, for example.
+And some people would leave their phones at home.

 The public had mixed reactions.
-Some supported police using any tools to keep order.
-Others felt it was a step too far.
-They worried about a “surveillance state” forming.
+Some backed the police using all means necessary to maintain law and order, while others felt it was too much.
+They were afraid a “surveillance state” as the totalitarian state might develop.